The Book of Yonis is an unflinching exploration of the beautiful diversity of female genitalia, free of judgement, shame and embarrassment.

 The book is designed to challenge the way society views women’s genitals and sexuality in a way that also celebrates the beauty and power each of us carry with us.

-Heart of the Flower is a beautiful gift or addition to your bookcase and the perfect way to acknowledge that heart of the flower that is woman.
+Heart of the Flower is a beautiful gift or addition to your bookcase or coffee table and the perfect way to acknowledge that Heart of the Flower is the heart of a woman

 Wholesale info for Book

-Just as Heart of the Flower serves as a catalyst to open communication to what may difficult conversations between parents and their growing children at the appropriate time.
+Just as Heart of the Flower serves as an invitation to open communication to what may difficult conversations between parents and their growing children at the appropriate time.